 Welcome to Beccles and District Museum.

-During the season we are open Tuesdays to Sundays from 1:45pm to 4:30pm.
-We are closed on Mondays except for Bank Holiday Mondays, when we are open from 1:45pm to 4:30pm.
+During our season we are open Tuesdays to Sundays from 1:45pm until 4:30pm.
+We are normally closed on Mondays, but expect to open on Bank Holiday Mondays between 1:45pm to 4:30pm.

-Entry is FREE, but generous donations are very much appreciated.
+Entry to the Museum is FREE, but donations are very much appreciated.
 The Museum relies heavily on donations to maintain the Museum's collection, to run the building and to keep it open to the public.

 The Museum is located in Ballygate, Beccles.
 It is a short walk from St Michael's Church and its tower, which dominate the centre of town.
 With your back to the church, walk past the Swan House Inn on your left and then past Barclays Bank also on your left, taking you into Ballygate.
 400 metres up Ballygate on the right hand side you will see the flint-fronted Grade 1 listed 16th Century building, Leman House, that accommodates the Museum.
 The Street Map shows the location in relation to other parts of the town.